Louis Auguste, Duke of Maine: Biography

 Louis XIV showered him with gifts and titles and hired the best tutors for him.
 The maréchal du Luxembourg, a famous military strategist, was put in charge of the child's military training.
 Despite this, Louis-Auguste never became more than a mediocre soldier.
 He was made Grand Maître de France.

 Portrait engraved in 1703 by Pierre Drevet after a painting by François de Troy.
 The engraving shows Maine as he wished to be seen: a soldier and sovereign Prince of the Dombes with a closed crown and sceptre.
 The Latin title, Ludovicus Augustus Dei gratia Dombarum Princeps, also promoted his claim, but in France there was an unwillingness to regard him as anything more than a duke.
-Later, after the death of Louis XIV, the regent, Philippe II, duc d'Orléans, had the engraved plate destroyed.
+Later, after the death of Louis XIV, the regent, Philippe d'Orléans, had the engraved plate destroyed.
 Very few prints survive.
 This copy is made from a print at Harvard University's Fogg Museum.

 The king also blackmailed his cousin, the wealthy La Grande Mademoiselle, into ceding some of her estates to du Maine in return for the liberation of her imprisoned lover, Antoine Nompar de Caumont, Duke of Lauzun.
 As a result, Louis-Auguste became the comte d'Eu, sovereign Prince of the Dombes, and duc d'Aumale.
 He also received the governorship of Languedoc and was awarded the Order of the Holy Spirit.
 In April 1684 du Maine represented the king at the wedding of the Duke of Savoy, Victor Amadeus II to du Maine's cousin, Anne Marie d'Orléans.

 In 1688, Louis Auguste was made a capitaine général des galères (General of Galleys).